 Key times that children—and adults—should wash hands are before and after every meal and snack, after using the bathroom, before preparing food, after sneezing or coughing into a hand and when returning home from school or any other outing.

 Studies suggest that the average person touches his or her face more than a dozen times per hour.
 Kids are the same, unconsciously rubbing an eye, biting a nail or picking a nose.
 Unfortunately, the eyes, nose and mouth are easy points of access for viruses.
 Educate your kids about how this can increase the spread of germs and help them avoid touching their faces during ﬂu season by oﬀering them positive reinforcement when they’re successful—or by giving them something else to touch instead.

 Most adults learned to cover their face with a hand when coughing or sneezing.
 It turns out that was bad advice.
 Coughing or sneezing into your hands means that virus-containing respiratory droplets can easily be passed from your hand to another person—or object—with a single touch.
-That’s why health professionals now recommend teaching your child to aim coughs and sneezes into the crook of the elbow.
+That’s why health professionals now recommend teaching your child to aim coughs and sneezes into the crook of the elbow or using a tissue to cover the mouth and nose.
 This makes it more diﬃcult to spread those germs.